Eclipse Calculator – Eclipses in Aklavik, Northwest Territories, Canada

 The animation shows approximately what the eclipse looks like from the night side of earth.

-During this partial lunar eclipse, the Earth's shadow covers only parts of the Moon, as seen from Aklavik.
-As the central part of the Earth's shadow (umbra) misses the Moon during a partial lunar eclipse, there are no other locations on Earth where the Moon appears completely covered during this event.
+During this partial lunar eclipse, the Moon covers only parts of the Sun, as seen from Aklavik.
+There are no other locations on Earth where the Sun appears completely covered during this event.

 The Earth's shadow covers only a small portion of the Moon.